In this article, I want to explain how to prepare the Chinese-style stuffed cabbage roll I made as a teenager.

 - Trim the thick vein of the outer leaves because these are large leaves that are less pliable when folding.

 Both round cabbage and napa cabbage are suitable for this stuffed cabbage recipe.
-You need to cut off the part near the stem for napa cabbage as it is pretty thick.
+You must cut off the part near the stem for napa cabbage as it is pretty thick.
 Use only the leafy part to wrap the stuffing.
 Cut the harder part into small pieces and use them as part of the filling.

 The cabbage leaves that are too small to use for the cabbage rolls can be kept for other recipes.
 For example, you can use them for cooking stir-fried cabbage with garlic and dried shrimp.
 You can get the recipe on this blog.

-2. Prepare the stuffing for the cabbage
+2. Prepare the stuffing for the Asian cabbage rolls

 a.
 What if I do not eat pork?